singhrohit-coder/Namaste-React/EPISODE 02/README.md

 - It's the ***default package manager*** for Javascript's runtime ***Nodejs***.

 2. What is **Parcel/Webpack**?
 Why do we need it?
+- Parcel and Webpack are both javascript module bundlers that help developers manage and optimize their code for production.
+- They take all the various assets in your project -> javascript files, css files , images , html files and bundled them into a single optimised file.
+- Here are some reasons why we need them:
+  1. Both parcel and webpack bundles your Javascript module into a single file(or a set of files).
+  2. They split our code into smaller chunks that can be loaded on demand.
+This means that only the necessary parts of our application loaded initially, which sppeds up the initial load time.
+  3. Both tools gives us features like ***Hot Module Replacement*** this means that it can refresh our website automatically whenever we made changes.
+  4. Both Parcel and Webpack provide us various optimisation techniques like -> ***minification*** , ***tree shaking*** and ***code splitting*** which help to reduce the size of our final build and improves the performance of the application.

 3. What is **.parcel-cache**
 4. What is **npx** ?
 5. What is difference between **dependencies** vs **devDependencies**